 However, most of the materials used to make orthopedic bone screws and dental anchors are not heat treatable.
 Instead, they gain their strength from cold working, which is something you can’t do with 3D metal printing.

-That means you still have to start with a Swiss machined rod or wire prior to laser sintering!
+That means you still have to start with a Swiss small machined part, like a rod or wire prior to laser sintering!

 Swiss Machining vs. 3D Laser Printing for Bone Screws?

 While 3D metal printers will say they can do anything, the cold working is among the challenges they have to overcome before all applications for bone screws can be 3D printed.
 Until then, Swiss-style machining has the advantage of starting with cold work material as bar stock.